What is logistics?

 Logistics is the process of planning and executing the efficient transportation and storage of goods from the point of origin to the point of consumption.
 The goal of logistics is to meet customer requirements in a timely, cost-effective manner.

+What are the functions of logistics?

-Transportation and warehousing are the two major functions of logistics.
+Transportation and warehousing are the two major functions of the logistics industry.
 Transportation management focuses on planning, optimizing and executing the use of vehicles to move goods between warehouses, retail locations and customers.
 The transportation is multimodal and can include ocean, air, rail and roads.

 Why logistics is important